jovaniedelacruz/docker-ethminer/README.md

 ### Docker container for Ethereum mining with CUDA.

-Simple and easy to run, if you have a Nvidia GPU and want to mine eth.
+Simple and easy to run, if you have a Nvidia GPU and want to mine ETH.

 **Note:** This image builds ethminer, which is an activily maintained Genoil fork <https://github.com/ethereum-mining/ethminer>